-Author: Lynsey Bodle, Jenna Sweeney & Lorna Shailer, Pelvic & Perinatal Health Physiotherapy Team
+Authors: Jenna Sweeney and Lorna Shailer, Pelvic Health Physiotherapists

-We appreciate that this is a very difficult time for you and that your own recovery may be the last thing on your mind at the moment.
-Your body will have changed a lot during pregnancy and it can take several months to recover fully.
-We hope that you find the following exercise and advice is helpful when the time is right.
+Your body will have changed a lot during pregnancy and it can take several months to recover fully after birth.
+The following exercises and advice will help with your recovery.
 Listen to your body and start gently, gradually building up how many exercises you do.

-Contents:

-- Bowel care
+Contents

 - Pelvic floor muscle exercises

-- Perineal pain relief
+- Pain relief

+- Abdominal muscles

-- Diastasis check for your stomach muscles
+- Diastasis check

 - Abdominal exercises

-- Exercise and activity levels
+- Exercise and activity levels after birth

 - Looking after your back

 - Returning to sex

-- When and where to seek advice.

-Top tips for the early days after delivery:
+Top tips for the first 24 hours after birth

-- Take your pain relief as recommended for as long as needed - Start moving around short distances on the ward or at home - Remember to wee every 2-3 hours, the sensation to pass urine may not return straightaway - Do not put off opening your bowels: if you feel the sensation to go, go. - Start gentle recovery exercises.
+- Start moving around short distances on the ward or at home - Remember to wee every two to three hours, the sensation to pass urine may not return straightaway - Do not put off opening your bowels if you feel the sensation to go, go - Gently start your pelvic floor exercises